High Gloss Varnish vs. Gloss Medium and Varnish

 - Again, do not overwork the varnish!
-If you notice a streak and and try to rework the are, but find the brush encounters sticky resistance, leave it to dry and fix it on the next coat.
+If you notice a streak and try to rework the area, but find the brush encounters sticky resistance, leave it to dry and fix it on the next coat.

 - Do not thin with water.